Sam-Mina-engineer/Read-Gen/README.md

 - [Questions](#questions)

 ## Installation
-Navigate to the terminal in command line and run the node index.js
+Type npm i inquirer@8.2.4 and hit enter.
+Then type node index.js and hit enter.

 ## Usage
-This will require Inquirer version 8.2.4
+This will require Inquirer version 8.2.4.

 ## License
 This project is licensed under the None license.

 ## Contributing
-Follow the prompts to create the user input that will be generated into the file
+Follow the promps to create the user input that will be generated into the file.

 ## Tests
-See above.
+Testing the app involves installing the appropriate packages and running the program in the Command terminal and following prompts.

 ## Questions
 If you have any questions, please contact me at [samandmissy2010@gmail.com](mailto:samandmissy2010@gmail.com).